reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-02-v2.md

     }
     ```

-    This method creates an anonymous object with the temperature and humidity properties and assigns it to **telemetryDataPoint**.
+    > **Note**:  This method creates an anonymous object with the temperature and humidity properties and assigns it to **telemetryDataPoint**.
 The value of **telemetryDataPoint** is then converted to a JSON string via the **JsonConvert** class that is part of the **Newtonsoft.Json** package you added earlier.
 The JSON string value is then returned to be used as the payload in the message.

 1. Locate the **// INSERT EnvironmentSensor class below here** comment, and then position the cursor on a blank line below the comment.